CSC207-2022F-UofT/course-project-group-134/README.md

 1. The Factory design pattern has been used in this program.
 The most notable usage of this is in the get_menus_use_case, where a Menu Factory (called the GetMenusGateway in the program) is used to generate menus based on the menu csv files for each residence.
+We also used the factory design pattern in the following classes: BuyerFactory.java, OrderFactory.java, ReviewFactory.java, SellerFactory.java, UserFactory.java.
-2. The singleton design pattern was also used in the chat use case.
+2. The singleton design pattern used in the chat use case.
+Only one instance of the ChatDsGateway was allowed to be instantiated.
+This is to limit access of the chat files to a single gateway instance in order to prevent IOExceptions from occuring.
+The instance of ChatDsGateway is obtained by calling the static method ChatDsGateway.getInstance().
-3. The Observer Design pattern was used in the screens; the action listeners act as observers in this case
+3. The Observer Design pattern was used in the screens.
+The buttons in JFrame implement the Observer Design Pattern.
+The action listeners act as observers in this case.

 ## Adherence to SOLID